 - Hormone therapy: women with a low ovarian reserve can use hormone therapy to balance their hormones and increase their chance of pregnancy.
 Dehydroepiandrosterone (DHEA) and coenzyme Q10 are useful medications that improve the quality and quantity of eggs.

 - Using donated embryos: in some couples, not only the female's ovarian reserve is low, but also the sperms lack necessary parameters such as motility, normal morphology, etc.; therefore, the doctor suggests using a donated embryo.
 In this method, the baby does not share genetic features with their parents, but she will grow in the recipient's womb.

 - Exercising regularly: exercising at a gym, swimming, walking, and cycling twice or three times a week can maintain the ovarian reserve and improve sperm parameters.

-- Taking vitamins: consuming vitamin C and antioxidants increases the number of eggs and sperm's motility.
+- Taking vitamins: Consumption of supplements for diminished ovarian reserve, such as vitamin C and antioxidants, increases the number of eggs as well as sperms’ motility.
 Moreover, a suitable level of vitamin A in the body increases fertility because it increases the production of sex hormones in both men and women.